cgathergood/rive-use-cases/rive-google-ads/examples/rive-google-ads-parcel/README.md

 3. Avoid clipping masks that clip the artboard
 4. Test your ad on a real device
 5. Keep your total ad size (including .wasm, .js, .riv, and .html) under 1 MB
-6. Google does not allow you to reference exteral assets or code
+6. Google does not allow you to reference external assets or code.
+Everything should be included in the uploaded zip file to Google, and a root relative path should be used to reference assets.

 ## Getting Started